 Founded on the belief that responsibility towards our surroundings begins with individual action, the Earlham Environmental Action Coalition networks with national and local environmental groups and writes letters to raise awareness of national legislation.
 We also work with the College to reduce waste, recycle and use recycled products.

-The Earlham Equestrian Program, also known as EC Stables, is a student-run cooperative program committed to providing a safe, accessible, and affordable learning environment for people and horses.
-We aim to provide education in horsemanship and stable management through activities such as AWPE lessons, the instructors' program, an intercollegiate equestrian team, trail rides, opportunities for the Wayne County community and equine-related activities.
+The Earlham Equestrian Co-Op is a student-run cooperative program committed to providing a safe, accessible, and affordable learning environment for people and horses.
+Visit the Equestrian Program website.

 Earlham Historical Journal

 The Earlham Historical Journal was founded by a group of students in December of 2008 to publish exceptional works of undergraduate historical writing at Earlham College.
 In Fall semesters, the Journal publishes selected works from the History Senior Seminar class; in the spring there is an open call for submissions from all Earlham students.
 The first issue of the Journal was published in May of 2009.

 The Earlham Literary Magazine, Crucible, exists to present the creative achievements of Earlham students by publishing two issues each academic year.
 The magazine contains poetry, prose and artwork created by students, faculty and staff.

 The mission of ETC is to provide a space for students interested in any areas of theatre including, but not limited to; acting, directing, producing, designing, and back stage assistance.
 The group offers the opportunity to increase students’ knowledge through extracurricular activities such as: professional workshops and lectures, peer training, and the opportunity to create and present small pieces inside and outside of the institution.